Capmation’s IoT expertise drives Park Industries’ industry leading software

 Park Industries wanted to develop a digital solution that allows its customer to make the most of their fabricating machines.
 The solution, called Park IQTM, would provide real-time visibility into the workings of these machines so users could operate more efficiently and productively.

 “We wanted to leverage data from the machines and present it to the customer in a way that allows them to make decisions based on what’s happening within their business or on a specific machine,” said David Lloyd, Director of Information Technology at Park Industries.
-“It’s something our customers have asked for, and it’s the first product on the market with
+“It’s something our customers have asked for, and it’s the first product on the market with its comprehensive capabilities.”

 Creating the solution would mean capturing vast amounts of data from individual machines throughout the country; pushing that information up into a customer-segregated, cloud-based data lake; segmenting and analyzing the data per machine and user; and then displaying it on an intuitive and user-friendly dashboard instantaneously.